A Pressure-Based Diffusion Model for Influence Maximization on Social Networks: Introduction

 \subsection{Motivation}

 Diffusion processes within human populations aim to imitate how behaviors, information, diseases, and more propagate through social networks.
 Diffusion models provide the underlying mathematics that dictate how attributes spread from one node to the next.
 Early diffusion models provided critical insights into these processes, paving the way for numerous practical applications in epidemiology and the social sciences.
-With the advent of digital platforms and the increasing significance of viral marketing around the turn of the twenty-first century \cite{evans2010social}, diffusion models became crucial for solving the Influence Maximization (IM) problem, first formulated by Domingos and Richardson \cite{Domingos}.
-The goal of the IM problem is to select a set of k seed nodes in a network such that the expected spread of influence is maximized after a diffusion process.
+With the advent of digital platforms and the increasing significance of viral marketing around the turn of the twenty-first century \cite{evans2010social}, diffusion models became crucial for solving the Influence Maximization (IM) problem, first formulated by \citet{Domingos}.
+The goal of the IM problem is to select a set of $k$ seed nodes in a network such that the expected spread of influence is maximized after a diffusion process.
 The choice of diffusion model significantly impacts how influence propagates, thus determining the effectiveness of seed node selection.

-The IM problem was popularized by Kempe et al. \cite{Kempe}, who proposed basic greedy algorithms for solving the problem.
-Kempe et al. also gave the first formal definitions for the Linear Threshold (LT) and Independent Cascade (IC) diffusion models, which remain the most commonly used models in research today.
+The influence maximization (IM) problem was popularized by \citet{kempe2003maximizing}, who proposed a greedy approximation algorithm for solving it.
+Building on threshold-based models of collective behavior \citep{granovetter1978threshold} and cascade models from viral marketing \citep{goldenberg2001talk}, they formalized the Linear Threshold (LT) and Independent Cascade (IC) models as graph-based diffusion processes that remain widely used in IM research.
 These models seek to not only mathematically define the propagation of influence but also accurately represent genuine human interactions in real-world communities.
-However, despite their utility, traditional models often inadequately capture significant interpersonal phenomena such as reinforcement effects within echo chambers, where repeated exposure to an idea intensifies existing beliefs and behaviors \cite{misinformation}.
+However, despite their utility, traditional models often fail to capture key interpersonal phenomena such as reinforcement within echo chambers, where repeated exposure amplifies beliefs and behaviors \cite{misinformation}.
+Empirical work shows that online diffusion is shaped by local reinforcement: false or novel items spread farther, faster, and deeper than truth on Twitter \cite{vosoughi_science}, users self-organize into homophilic clusters that bias transmission toward like-minded peers \cite{cinelli_pnas2021,brugnoli_srep2019}, and adoption probabilities increase with multiple confirming exposures, i.e., complex contagion \cite{monsted_plosone2017}.